Best St. Clair County Community Colleges (2026)

 There are 2 community colleges serving 4,827 students in St. Clair County, MI.

-What is community college acceptance rate in St. Clair County, MI?
+What is the community college acceptance rate in St. Clair County, MI?

-How diverse are community college in St. Clair County, MI?
+How diverse are community colleges in St. Clair County, MI?

 Community colleges in St. Clair County, MI have approximately 15% minority enrollment, with the majority being Black and Hispanic.